Students

 Student Eligibility

-- Undergraduate and graduate students from all majors and academic colleges
+- Undergraduate students from all majors and academic colleges

-- Must not be enrolled in summer school courses or hold other internships/jobs during Summer 2024
+- Must NOT be enrolled in summer school courses or hold other internships/jobs during Summer 2025

 Student Requirements